Two weeks into Lauren's Russian in 3 Months mission, it’s time for her first update.

 My Own Cheat Sheet

 A collection of words and phrases, relevant to me, that I’ve compiled from all the above sources.
 I use this to help me make sure I’m practicing the things I learn in real spoken conversations.
 I also use this to keep me on track for my specific target (which right now is A1).
+Find out how to create your own cheat sheet here.

 Thoughts on all this?
 Share it with us in the comments!